mmoncure/pg_lens/README.md

 # PG_Lens

-## THESE ARE NOT DOCS!
-You can check those out [here 😊](https://maximjov.github.io/#/)

-This branch is built around the vscode lsp extension source; do not expect it to function outside of vscode.
+This version is built around the vscode lsp extension source; do not expect it to function outside of vscode.

-Uses Treesitter and pgsql grammar forked from @DerekStride.
+Uses Treesitter and a pgsql grammar forked from @DerekStride.
 You can find and contribute to that [here](https://github.com/maximjov/tree-sitter-sql).

+## Release

+You can download the Alpha release [here]https://github.com/mmoncure/pg_lens/releases/tag/v1.0-alpha.1

 ## Demo